marcushellberg/h3llberg-com/content/blog/trips/john-muir-trail/little-yosemite-valley-to-upper-cathedral-lake/index.md

  <figcaption>The DoubleTree at Upper Cathedral Lake.</figcaption>
 </figure>

 After setting up the tent, I took a swim and explored around the lake.
 It was remarkable how similar the plants and nature was to the Finnish archipelago.
+I did feel like I had too much time at camp and I started to run out of things to do.
+I had initially planned to do my hike with a friend, but he got injured before the hike.
+Hiking solo, I decided that it would be more fun to do longer days on the trail and have less time at camp.

 I watched the sunset at the lake but retreated to my tent as the mosquitoes came out when the wind died down.
 I stayed up until it got dark so I could look at the night sky.
 Seeing the Milky Way with my bare eyes is one of my favorite things to do when up in the Sierra.